HL7/fhir-us-mcc/input/pagecontent/index.md

 ### Plain Language Summary about HL7 and this Guide

-"Welcome!
+Welcome!
 Thank-you for wanting to learn about this guide.

 #### About HL7
 HL7, which stands for Health Level Seven, creates standards to help different healthcare computer systems talk to each other.
 It's a special language or set of rules that lets information be shared between hospitals, doctors' offices, and labs.